 The Airport Express bus (line 203) connects the very center of Madrid with the Madrid Airport.
 It stops at the Atocha train station, Plaza Cibeles and O’Donnell station before heading T1 Departures, T2 Departures, T4 Arrivals and then back towards Atocha station to start the loop again.
-Just like with the regular EMT bus, you’ll have easy access to T3 once inside.
+Just like with the regular EMT bus, you will have easy access to T3 once you are inside the airport.

 Hours & Price:

 The bus runs every day, including holidays for 24hrs.
 The standard price is 5€ regardless of where you get on or off in the shuttle loop.
 For information on frequency make sure to check the Madrid EMT app.

 In Madrid the idea of taking a car to the airport is much less stressful than in other cities.
 One reason being that the airport is much closer to the city center than most cities (roughly 20-25 mins by car).
 The second being that there are so many rideshare options available that the prices are quite competitive.
 Just take a look at top ridesharing options in Madrid below and you can plan your trip to or from the Madrid Airport with ease.